comnik/thesis/chapters/case-redundant-dataflows.md

 derivingq `n` copies of the `comment` relation.
 Dataflow elements are not free either, and will incur scheduling and other bookkeeping overheads.

+Computing multiple redundant instance of a plan where worst-case optimal execution improves the asymptotic complexity can still be significantly cheaper.

 ### Shared Trunk